Father's Day, or Thanksgiving? A Retrospective

 After an hour of no conversation and no bites, I tried to apologize, but he would have no part of it.
-"That’s what I get for looking like Captain Jack--" he said.
+"That’s what I get for looking like Captain Jackass" he said.

 Even though we each got a turn to raise the other from the water, I don’t think either case qualifies as any official kind of baptism.
 But I do think the moral is – you don’t ask a drowning man if he wants to be saved.

-Too many of us are riding around in choppy waters on rickety thrones like our own Captain Jack -- Eventually, we’re gonna wind up in the drink.
+Too many of us are riding around in choppy waters on rickety thrones like our own Captain Jackass.
+Eventually, we’re gonna wind up in the drink.
 Hopefully, we’ll have the wisdom to understand what’s happening: Peace, be still.
-God will raise you up again.
+Trust in the arms that will raise you up again.
 His grace is sufficient for me, for Dan McEvoy, and for you.

-One final "water" story – I used to tease my father about which rest home he would like me to place him in when he got older.
+One final "water" story – I used to tease my father about which of Tucson's many rest homes he would like me to place him in when he got older.
 The avid fly fisherman’s reply was always the same: "Shawn-o, you’ll find me face down in some trout stream long before I’m ever ready for a home."
 We always had a good chuckle about that.